3 Companies That Excel with Integrated Payment Solutions

 But what exactly does this look like in action?

-To help you better understand the ins and outs of integrated payments, here are some real-life examples of companies offering them.Learn More
+To help you better understand the ins and outs of integrated payment solutions, here are some real-life examples of companies offering them.Learn More

 Integrated Payments Examples: 3 Companies to Watch

-We can go on about the beauty of integrated payments, but we think the best way to relay its value is to show you companies that are actually using them.
+We can go on about the beauty of integrated payment solutions, but we think the best way to relay its value is to show you companies that are actually using them.

 About the company: BigTime is a platform that helps professional service firms track and manage their projects.
 The solution offers robust capabilities, including time and expense tracking, project management, reporting, billing, and payments.
 A solution used by customers in various industries (i.e., accounting, legal, marketing, and more), BigTime’s suite of tools helps teams large and small stay on top of all their projects.

-How integrated payments come into play: One of the most impressive things about BigTime’s platform is it doesn’t stop with project management.
+How integrated payment solutions come into play: One of the most impressive things about BigTime’s platform is it doesn’t stop with project management.
 The solution also helps firms move business along even after project milestones have been completed.
 How?
 By offering billing and payment features.